Spectral triples for the Sierpinski Gasket: Spectral triples on quasi-circles

 Since $\Ci_{-2\a}(x-y)=\Ci_{-2\a}(y-x)$, we have

 As for the second summand,

 which proves the equation.
-Since the quadratic form gives rise to the Sobolev norm, the last summand should be absent, when $\a<1$, while, for $\a=1$, the Clausen function vanishes by a direct computation, and $\ce_\a[f]=\|f'\|^2_2$, giving $b=-1$. \end{proof}
+Since the quadratic form gives rise to the Sobolev norm, the last summand should vanish when $\a<1$.
+For $\a=1$, the Clausen function vanishes by a direct computation, and $\ce_\a[f]=\|f'\|^2_2$, giving $b=-1$. \end{proof}